wbamberg/idl-reference/docs/nsIWebProgressListener.md

 called with aStateFlags including the STATE_STOP and STATE_IS_WINDOW
 flags).

-@param aWebProgress
-       The nsIWebProgress instance that fired the notification.
-@param aRequest
-       The nsIRequest that has new progress.
-@param aCurSelfProgress
-       The current progress for aRequest.
-@param aMaxSelfProgress
-       The maximum progress for aRequest.
-@param aCurTotalProgress
-       The current progress for all requests associated with aWebProgress.
-@param aMaxTotalProgress
-       The total progress for all requests associated with aWebProgress.

 NOTE: If any progress value is unknown, or if its value would exceed the
 maximum value of type long, then its value is replaced with -1.